 Historical epidemiological information for the Durance River catchment does not point to Psy and SRP as re-occurring pathogens of crops in this region - with the exception of bacterial canker of apricot (Parisi et al., 2019) and leaf spot of lettuce (Allex & Rat, 1990), both caused by Psy.
 This could suggest that the range of environmental conditions, the historical land use and the intensity of agriculture up to present are within the spectrum of conditions that do not generally favor epidemics by Psy or SRP.
 It could also suggest that the bacteria present in the two species complexes studied here are not well adapted to the cultivated crops cultivated in the Durance River catchment.
-In light of these observations, we can make recommendations for a first approach to developing indicators to survey for estimating the risk posed by river-borne populations of Psy and SRP.
-These indicators would account for total population sizes of Psy and SRP (or the dominant genetic lines), for water temperature and for the various chemical conditions in each of the three basins that we determined to be correlated with Psy and SRP population densities.
+In light of these observations, we can make recommendations that could contribute to creating indicators of the risk posed by river-borne populations of Psy and SRP.
+These indicators could combine various variables that account for i) total population sizes of Psy and SRP (or the dominant genetic lines), ii) water temperature and iii) the various chemical conditions in each of the three basins that we determined to be correlated with Psy and SRP population densities.
 Risk alerts could be developed to express the deviation from the trends we observed here.
-Disease risk could also be evaluated for any major changes in agricultural land use that can be anticipated - such as changes in the geographic ranges of certain crops or the introduction of new crops into the region.
+These indicators could be confronted with previsions for major changes in agricultural land use such as changes in the geographic ranges of certain crops or the introduction of new crops into the region.
 This would require assessment of their sensitivity to diseases caused by Psy and SRP in the environmental conditions associated with the anticipated changes.

 This work raises the general question of how river water reflects the diversity of plant-associated microorganisms beyond what is reflected by populations associated with crops or other vegetation.
 We raise the critical question of how this diversity be used for anticipating disease emergence and the need to elucidate the underlying processes that connect these populations to epidemics.
 These processes would indeed be targets for management.
 Integrating nonagricultural reservoirs of plant pathogens – such as river water – into a more comprehensive vision of pathogen ecology and life history could improve forecasting disease risk and anticipating epidemics in the face of changes in land use and climate.
 Although various bacteria and fungi have been detected in irrigation water (Zappia et al., 2014; Lamichhane & Bartoli, 2015), some of these might be present only when inoculum reservoirs in diseased plants are nearby and they might not be able to persist in river water.
 To develop such an integrative approach, it will be important to distinguish pathogens with the capacity to thrive in environmental reservoirs vs. those whose presence in the environment represents transient residues from agriculture.
 This approach would open new directions in disease surveillance that would allow for anticipation on larger scales of space and time and could foster better adaptation of land use in the face of changing climate.